Clydebank Blitz

-The Clydebank Blitz were a pair of air raids conducted by the Luftwaffe on the shipbuilding and munition-making town of Clydebank in Scotland.
+The Clydebank Blitz was a pair of air raids conducted by the Luftwaffe on the shipbuilding and munition-making town of Clydebank in Scotland.
 The bombings took place in March 1941.

 The air raids were part of a bombing program known today as The Blitz.

 The air raids

 As a result of the raids on the nights of 13 and 14 March 1941, the town was largely destroyed and it suffered the worst destruction and civilian loss of life in all of Scotland.
 1,200 people died, 1,000 people were seriously injured, and hundreds more were injured by blast debris.
 Over the course of the two nights, a total of 439 Luftwaffe bombers dropped in excess of 1,650 incendiary containers and 272 tonnes of bombs.
 Out of approximately 12,000 houses, only eight remained undamaged — with 4,000 completely destroyed and 4,500 severely damaged.
 Over 35,000 people were made homeless.

+In addition, some bombs destroyed Old Kilpatrick's catchment school, Gavinburn Primary School.
+It was rebuilt shortly after.

 Clydebank's production of ships and munitions for the Allies made it a target (similar to the Barrow Blitz).
 Major targets included the John Brown & Company shipyard, ROF Dalmuir and the Singer Corporation factory.
 RAF fighters managed to shoot down two aircraft during the raid, but none were brought down by anti-aircraft fire.

 In his book Luftwaffe over Scotland: A History of German Air Attacks on Scotland, 1939-45, amateur historian Les Taylor characterised the Clydebank Blitz as "the most cataclysmic event" in wartime Scotland.
 He claims that while the raid on 13 March was not intended as a terror attack, it caused extensive damage because there was a lot of housing near the specific targets but the bombings the following night were indeed a terror attack as it "was intended to crack morale and force the people to call for an end to the war.
 However, it had quite the opposite effect, strengthening resolve for the war in Scotland."